 How does the energy of touch (and the lack of thereof) play a role and how is the end product affected?
 In pursuit of perfection, are we just simply falling out of touch?
 Ultimately, if any movie -or art form, for that matter- succeeds at touching our hearts: does it really matter how it did it?

-Narrated through the eyes of Gavin, a stop-motion creature, this is a documentary that focuses on the essence of magic, the craft of traditional special effects and its connection to the science of touch through the experience of actors, directors, technicians, scientists and others, while paying homage to ALL the movies that have touched us.
+Mixing stop-motion animation with traditional interviews and VO Narration, this is a documentary that focuses on the essence of magic, the craft of traditional special effects and its connection to the science of touch through the experience of actors, directors, craftsmen and others, while paying homage to ALL the movies that have touched us.